Skip to content

 These developments will enable PoA to carry out a key role in safely transporting CO₂ for safe storage in the depleted gas fields beneath Liverpool Bay.

-The PoA cable route foreshore works include the laying of a new combined electric and fibre-optic cable along the existing pipeline between the PoA Terminal and the MLWS line.
-This will connect the onshore grid at the PoA Terminal to the New Douglas Offshore Platform (OP) in Liverpool Bay, to supply the power and upgraded telecommunications needed to support the receipt and distribution of CO₂ to the storage sites.
+The PoA Cable Route Foreshore Works includes the laying of a new combined electric and fibre-optic cable to connect the onshore grid at the PoA Terminal to the New Douglas Offshore CCS Platform in Liverpool Bay to supply the power and upgraded telecommunications needed to support the receipt and distribution of CO₂ to the storage sites.

 Find out more about the work going on at PoA: